-In this contribution, we first present a model of multiplexed MPEG-2 transport streams carried over ATM using the VBR service.
+In this paper, we first present a model of multiplexed MPEG-2 transport streams carried over ATM using the VBR service.
 Each stream exhibits long-range dependence, i.e., correlation over large time scales.
-We then study the effect of this VBR background on ABR connections carrying TCP file transfer applications on WAN and satellite configurations.
+We then study the effect of this VBR background on ABR connections carrying TCP file transfer applications on WAN (wide area network) and satellite configurations.

-2. Overview of MPEG-2 over ATM:
+2. Overview of MPEG-2 over ATM

-In this section, we give a quick introduction to the MPEG-2 over ATM model and introduce some MPEG-2 terminology.
-For a detailed discussion, see reference [4].
+In this section, we give a brief introduction to the MPEG-2 over ATM model and introduce some MPEG-2 terminology.
+For a detailed discussion, see reference [15].

-Figure 1: Overview of MPEG-2 Transport Streams
+Figure 2.
+Overview of MPEG-2 Transport Streams